kuzGo/kuzco/README.md

 4. Create a unique app name using hyphens instead of spaces.
 5. Choose a region closest to you.
 I selected my region Europe.
 6. Click Create App button.
-7. Navigate tp Resorces tab and search and select Postgres database.Be sure to use Free plan.
+7. Navigate to Resorces tab and search and select Postgres database.Be sure to use Free plan.
 8. In the Deploy section, as Deployment method select GitHub,this option will automatically deploy from GutHub repository.
 9. In the Connect to GitHub section ensure that your GitHub profile is displayed.
 10. Enter repository name and click Search button.